Do you want to upgrade your basic collard greens recipe for something more flavorful and utterly irresistible?

 - Preheat oven to 350°F.

-- Remove the sheet pan from the oven and using a pair of tongs to transfer the crispy bacon onto a platter or plate lined with paper towels to absorb excess grease.
+- Remove the sheet pan from the oven and use a pair of tongs to transfer the crispy bacon onto a platter or plate lined with paper towels to absorb excess grease.
 Reserve three tablespoons of bacon grease (optional).
-Set aside.
+Rough chop the bacon strips and set aside.

-- Place a large skillet over med-high heat.
-Add the bacon drippings or three tablespoons of olive oil and two tablespoons of unsalted butter.
-When the olive oil and butter mixture has melted, add the flour and cook until the roux is light blond color.
+- Place a large skillet (12-inch) over medium-high heat.
+Add the bacon drippings (OR 3 tablespoons olive oil) and 4 tablespoons unsalted butter.
+When the olive oil and butter mixture has melted, add the flour and cook until the roux is a light blond color.

-- Add the chopped collard green, onions, and celery.
+- Add the chopped collard greens, onions, garlic and celery.
 Stir to mix, then place a lid over the skillet and simmer on low heat, stirring often, until the greens are tender and the sauce thickens.
+(About 20-30 minutes or until greens are tender)

-- Top the creamy collard greens with the thick-cut bacon and green onions.
+- Top the creamy collard greens with the chopped thick-cut bacon and cut green onions.

 - Serve.